 Businesses are finding it increasingly difficult to stay afloat as the Covid-19 pandemic continues to ravage the UK.

-Despite several recent vaccine approvals and the government introducing a range of financial support schemes – including the Furlough Scheme, the Coronavirus Business Interruption Scheme and the Bounce Back Loan Scheme – lockdown restrictions in the first part of the year have put many businesses in dire financial situations.
+Despite several recent vaccine approvals and the government introducing a range of financial support schemes – including the Furlough Scheme, the Coronavirus Business Interruption Scheme and the Bounce Back Loan Scheme – the lockdown restrictions in the first part of the year have put many businesses in dire financial situations.

 In January, the BDO Output Index – which measures business output – fell to its lowest level in 15 years.
 Many businesses report that, even once coronavirus restrictions have lifted, it will take them at least a year (and likely longer) to return to normal production levels.